Jocker666z/2flac/README.md

 * WAV as .wav

 Notes:
-* FLAC default compression is `-8 -e -p`.
+* FLAC compression is `-8 -e -p`.
-* DSF is converted at the FLAC codec limit = 24bit/384kHz.
+* DSF is converted at 24bit/192kHz, for a coherent final file size.
 * Converted tags are according with musicbrainz (as far as possible) (https://picard-docs.musicbrainz.org/en/appendices/tag_mapping.html).